marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   activities.
 Each name is indented to show how deep in the ``'#include'`` stack it is.

-.. index:: P

-.. index:: preprocessing, no linemarkers
+.. index:: P, preprocessing, no linemarkers

 .. option:: -P